Our family loves our George Foreman grill!

-It gets used daily, for toasted sandwiches, grilled chicken, and grilled halloumi!
+It gets used daily, for toasted sandwiches, grilled chicken, and even grilled halloumi!

 But, what we really love, is grilling steak in it!

 I mean we all know that steak tastes best on a charcoal grill.
-But during the workweek or mid-winter, the last we want to do is fire up the grill!
+But during the workweek or in the freezing cold, the last we want to do is fire up the grill!

 So, using our George is the next best thing!